Rajak8800/Rajak8800/README.md

 - 👋 Hi, I’m @Rajak8800
-- 👀 I’m interested in data analytics
+- 👀 I’m interested to do data analysis
-- 😄 Pronouns: Razza

 <!---